Bachelor of Science in Aviation Dispatch

 An introduction to aerodynamics, aircraft design, aircraft performance, weight and balance, operating characteristics, engine types, and maintenance.
 Students will experience flight in an aircraft.
 Additional lab fee.
 (3 units; Spring)

 An in-depth study of airframes and aircraft systems, aircraft instruments, safety, aerodynamics, stability, physiology, weather, airports, airspace, emergency operations, ground reference maneuvers, charts and publications, and the principles of pilotage, dead-reckoning, and radio/electronic methods of navigation as applied to cross-country flight planning to prepare the student for the FAA private pilot knowledge test.
-(3 units; Fall)
+(3 units; Summer)

 |09/04/2018||TTh||12:15 PM - 1:45 PM||Aviation Ctr Riv Airport 116|